JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Features still to add:

 * Scaleable UI
+* Option for frequency for LFO setting?
+(Analyze MusicMath features)
 * Remove slider and use a text box that can be changed by clicking and dragging?
 * Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values?
 * Better app icon